dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Status
 ------
 The project was kicked off in January 2015.
-My intention is start small and grow incrementally.

 Right now (as of Feb 2015) I am working on the JIT implementation.
 Please see `Ravi Documentation <http://the-ravi-programming-language.readthedocs.org/en/latest/index.html>`_ for details of this effort.